Plumbing those unknown unknowns

 And that's the project of Herrleklären.
 I hope something I've learned about is useful or interesting to you.

-Stuff about me
+Some stuff about me

 A few things that underlie the various highways and byways that Herrleklären takes.